 Business-type activities.
-Business-type activities increased the Town of Bailey's net position by \$331,222 accounting for 100.0% of the total increase in net position.
-Depreciation expense was \$99,333 and was thus a major factor in the total expenses.
+Business-type activities decreased the Town of Bailey's net position by \$49,009.
+The decrease was attributed to a decrease in charges for services of \$60,767 and a decrease in capital grants of \$296,310.
+Depreciation expense was \$109,945 and was thus a major factor in the total expenses.

-Financial Analysis of the Town's Funds
+Financial Analysis of the Government's Funds

-As noted, the Town of Bailey uses fund accounting to ensure and demonstrate compliance with financerelated legal requirements.
+As noted, the Town of Bailey uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.

 Governmental Funds.
 The focus of the Town of Bailey's governmental funds is to provide information on near-term inflows, outflows, and balances of usable resources.
 Such information is useful in assessing the Town of Bailey's financial requirements.
 The General Fund is the chief operating fund of the Town of Bailey.
-At the end of the current fiscal year, the Town of Bailey's unassigned fund balance in the General Fund was \$355,456 while total fund balance totaled \$746,143.
-The Town currently has an unassigned fund balance of 50.82% of general fund expenditures, and a total fund balance represents 106.67% of the same amount.
+At the end of the current fiscal year, the Town of Bailey's unassigned fund balance in the General Fund was \$508,705 while total fund balance totaled \$866,871.
+The Town currently has an unassigned fund balance of 107.83% of general fund expenditures, and a total fund balance represents 183.75% of the same amount.

-At June 30, 2020, the governmental funds of the Town of Bailey reported a combined fund balance of \$773,426 with a net decrease in fund balance of \$(181,099).
+At June 30, 2021, the governmental funds of the Town of Bailey reported a combined fund balance of \$894,154 with a net increase in fund balance of \$120,728.

-General Fund Budgetary Highlights: During the fiscal year, the Town revised the budget on several occasions.
+General Fund Budgetary Highlights

+During the fiscal year, the Town revised the budget on several occasions.
 Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources, such as Federal and State grants; and 3) increases in appropriations that become necessary to maintain services.

 Proprietary Funds.
 The Town's proprietary funds provide the same type of information found in the government-wide statements but in more detail.
-Unrestricted net position of the Water and Sewer Fund at the end of the fiscal year amounted to \$464,138.
-The total change in net position was \$331,222.
+Unrestricted net position of the Water and Sewer Fund at the end of the fiscal year amounted to \$475,804.
+The total change in net position was (\$49,009).

-Capital Asset and Debt Administration
+Capital Assets and Debt Administration

-Capital assets.
-The Town of Bailey's investment in capital assets for its governmental and business-type activities as of June 30, 2020, totals \$4,145,963 (net of accumulated depreciation).
+Capital Assets.
+The Town of Bailey's investment in capital assets for its governmental and business-type activities as of June 30, 2021, totals \$3,898,109 (net of accumulated depreciation).
 These assets include buildings, roads and bridges, land, machinery and equipment, park facilities, and vehicles.